microsoft/ivy/doc/proving.md

 Suppose we write this proof:

     property mortal(socrates)
+    proof
-    proof mortality_of_man with X=socrates
+        apply mortality_of_man with X=socrates

-To match the rule, IVy needs to supply the premise `man(socrates)`.
-IVy sets it up as a new proof goal.
-Since we haven't specified any proof for this sub-goal, IVy will use its default tactic `auto` which supplies the proof using the automated prover.
+To apply the axiom `mortality _of_man`, IVy needs to supply the premise `man(socrates)`.
+In the absense of such a judgment, IVy sets it up as a new proof goal.
+Since we didn't supply a proof for this subgoal, IVy would use its default tactic `auto`, which supplies the proof using the automated prover, if possible.

-Suppose on the other hand that we have this rule available:
+Suppose on the other hand that we have this axiom available:

-    schema socrates_species = {
+    axiom [socrates_species] {
         #------------------
 	property man(socrates)
     }

 We could chain this rule to the first one like this:

+    proof
-    proof mortality_of_man with X=socrates; socrates_species
+        apply mortality_of_man with X=socrates;
+        apply socrates_species

-The prover maintains a list of proof goals, each with a context.
+The prover maintains a list of proof goals, to be proved in order from first to last
-Applying a rule, if it succeeds, removes the first goal from the list, possibly replacing it with sub-goals.
+Applying a rule, if it succeeds, removes the first goal from the list, possibly replacing it with subgoals.
 At the end of the proof, the prover applies its default tactic `auto` to the remaining goals.

+In the above proof, we start with this goal:

+    property mortal(socrates)

+Applying axiom `mortality_of_man` we are left with the following subgoal:

+    property man(socrates)

+Applying axiom `socrates_species` then leaves us with no unproved goals.

+Notice that proof chaining works backward from conclusions to premises.

 Generally speaking, it isn't a good idea to build up complex proof sequences.
 Such proofs are difficult to read, since the sub-goals are